jonyTF/schej-nextjs/_posts/i-made-a-better-when2meet.md

 showFooter: false
 ---

-I was frustrated with When2meet so my friends and I made a cool tool called Schej.
+I was frustrated with When2meet so my friends and I made a cool tool called Timeful.

 It's basically When2meet with better UI and the ability to see your Google Calendar events while adding your availability.